AAFC-BICoE/biocluster-playbook/README.md

 ## Options for Running the Playbook

+**Note**: For the frontend node to have SSH access to the compute nodes, the latter will have to first be restarted.

 ### Normal Mode

 The playbook can be run normally by creating a ```hosts``` file such as: